mishraabhyuday/Email_Automation/README.md

 Task1:(TEXT EXTRACTION)

-Converting pdf to text using pdfminer
+1.Converting pdf to text using pdfminer
-Converting doc to text using doc2txt
+2.Converting doc to text using doc2txt
-Extracting emails from the text using split operations of python Extracting names from the text nusing NLTK NER (most time consuming) Task2:(EMAIL AUTOMATION)
+3.Extracting emails from the text using split operations of python 4.Extracting names from the text nusing NLTK NER (most time consuming)

+Task2:(EMAIL AUTOMATION)

 1.Importing the emails and names